teddylfwu/AAAI21-Virtual-Conference/doc/aaai-2021-practice/deployment_aws.md

 # Deployment with AWS

 This document describes how to deploy this project on AWS.
-It is basically follow EMNLP-2020's practice.
+It basically follows EMNLP-2020's practice.

 We will use the following parts: